ShahParin/PerfectPixel/README.md

   - **ImageOperations.java:** This class contains the logic for all the operations that should be performed on the images.
 Some of the supported operations are filters, transforms, splitting and combining RGB images.
   - **ImageUtil.java:** This is a utilities class for the ImageModel.
 It abstracts some of the operations to be performed on the images, like fetching the image dimensions, abstracting logic for filters and transformations.
   - **ImageEffectProcessor:** Interface for applying image effects to an image.
+  - **ParameterizedImageEffectProcessor.java:** Interface for image effect processors that require additional parameters, black point, mid point, and white point to apply effects on an image.
   - **NothingThereException.java:** A custom exception class when the image has no pixels defined.
+  - **ComponentType.java:** Enum representing different components that can be extracted or visualized for the image.

 - **View:**